Skip to main content

 I’m an Engineer Intern (EIT) in another jurisdiction, but I am now located in Mississippi.
 Do I need to apply for Engineer Intern certification in Mississippi?

 No. Engineer Intern certification simply signifies that you have passed the national Fundamentals of Engineering (FE) examination.
-When you apply for the Principles and Practice of Engineering (PE) exam, there is a process to verify your Engineer Intern certification with the other jurisdiction.
 Mississippi does not have a process to transfer EI status from another state into Mississippi; it is not necessary.

 How can I be listed as a Structural Engineer?